neondatabase/website/content/docs/extensions/pg_trgm.md

 **Substring matching**

-`Pg_trgm` also provides functionality to match the input text value against substrings within the target string.
-The query below illustrates this.
+`pg_trgm` also provides functionality to match the input text value against substrings within the target string.
+The query below illustrates this:

 ```sql
 SELECT